Test-Time Attention Purification for Backdoored Large Vision Language Models¶

 Limitations & Future Work¶

-- The thresholds \(\gamma\) and \(\tau\) may require tuning for different models and attacks.
+- The settings for thresholds \(\gamma\) and \(\tau\) may require adjustment for different models and attacks.

 Related Work & Insights¶

-- vs FastV: FastV prunes low-attention visual tokens to accelerate inference; CleanSight prunes high-attention tokens to eliminate backdoors — opposite directions, but similar mechanisms.
+- vs FastV: FastV prunes low-attention visual tokens to accelerate inference; CleanSight prunes high-attention tokens to eliminate backdoors—opposite directions but similar mechanisms.

 Rating¶